Performance of an LYSO-Based Active Converter for a Conversion Spectrometer aiming for 52.8 MeV photon detection in Future $\mu^+ \to e^+ \gamma$ Search Experiments: Conclusion

 \section{Conclusion}

-This paper has presented the performance of LYSO as an active converter material in a photon pair-spectrometer, which is a candidate detector technology for future $\meg$ searches.
-Through simulation studies of the pair-spectrometer efficiency, pile-up capability, and background suppression, the optimal active converter design was identified as an LYSO with a baseline segmentation of \lysodimension{50}{5}{3}.
-The time resolution and the light yield of LYSO were measured under various conditions --- including beam impact position, incident angle, and SiPM configuration --- using the KEK Test Beam Line with a \SI{3}{GeV} electron beam.
-As a result, a typical single-MIP time resolution of \SI{25}{ps} and a light yield of \num{e4} photoelectrons were obtained, well beyond the requirements of $\SI{40}{ps}$ and $700$ photoelectrons, respectively.
-For \SI{52.8}{MeV} photon detection, these results predict a time resolution better than \SI{30}{ps}.
-Although we need to consider additional contributions from the pair-tracker and calibration quality, the contribution from LYSO photoelectron statistics was estimated to be below \SI{50}{keV}.
-In conclusion, this study established the LYSO-based active converter as a promising option for the photon pair-spectrometer concept in next-generation $\meg$ experiments.
+This paper has presented a comprehensive performance evaluation of LYSO as an active converter material for a conversion spectrometer, a candidate detector technology for future \meg searches.
+Through simulation studies focusing on conversion efficiency, pile-up capability, and background suppression, an optimized design with a baseline segmentation of \lysodimension{50}{5}{3} was identified.
+The timing resolution and light yield of the LYSO prototype were characterized under various conditions ---including beam impact position, incident angle, and SiPM configuration--- using the KEK Test Beam Line with a \SI{3}{GeV} electron beam.

+The experimental results demonstrated a typical single-MIP time resolution of \SI{25}{ps} and a light yield of the order of $10^4$ photoelectrons, both of which significantly exceed the design requirements of \SI{40}{ps} and \SI{700}{photoelectrons}, respectively.
+For \SI{52.8}{MeV} photon detection, these results predict an achievable time resolution better than \SI{30}{ps}.
+While the overall spectrometer performance will include additional contributions from the pair-tracker and calibration uncertainties, the contribution from LYSO photoelectron statistics alone was estimated to be negligible at below \SI{50}{keV}.
+In conclusion, this study has successfully established the LYSO-based active converter as a highly promising technology for the conversion spectrometer concept in next-generation \meg experiments.